Olivia Ngadjui, NCC, LPC

 Bio:

-Olivia T. Ngadjui, (she/her/hers) PhD, NCC, LPC (ID, WY) joined the Department of Counselor Education and Counseling Psychology as an Assistant Professor in August 2021.
-She is a nationally certified counselor (NCC) and a practicing licensed professional counselor for the states of Idaho and Wyoming (LPC (ID, WY)).
-She is also, a distinguished fellow with the Diversity Research Action Consortium at George Mason University led by Dr. Sam Steen.
-She received her Doctorate of Philosophy in Counselor Education from Idaho State University.
-Dr. Ngadjui also has a Masters of Arts degree from The George Washington University in Clinical Mental Health Counseling where she received the 2021 Dean’s Outstanding Alumni Achievement Award.
-She also has presented at multiple counseling, associated mental health and educational conferences nationally, regionally and locally.
-Dr. Ngadjui is a southeast Washingtonian (one born and raised in Washington DC) with a Cameroonian background; she began in the city but fell in love with the quiet of the country and lack of traffic.
-In her spare time, she enjoys resting, relaxing, reading fiction for leisure, venturing to find murals, fashion, baking and health/fitness related activities along with serving in the Kalamazoo community.
+Olivia T. Ngadjui, PhD, NCC, LPC (ID, WY) (she/her/hers) is a tenure-track Assistant Professor who joined the Department of Counselor Education and Counseling Psychology in August 2021.
+She is a Nationally Certified Counselor (NCC) and a Licensed Professional Counselor (LPC) in the states of Idaho and Wyoming.
+Dr. Ngadjui also serves as a Distinguished Fellow with the Diversity Research Action Consortium at George Mason University, led by Dr. Sam Steen.
+She earned her PhD in Counselor Education from Idaho State University and a Master of Arts in Clinical Mental Health Counseling from The George Washington University, where she received the 2021 Dean’s Outstanding Alumni Achievement Award.
+Dr. Ngadjui has presented at numerous counseling, mental health, and education conferences at the national, regional, and local levels.